joacolongo/BigData_PneumoniaImageIdentification/README.md

 Analysis of the confusion matrix reveals that our model excels in predicting patients with pneumonia, with an efficiency of 98.72%.
 This high accuracy in diagnosing pneumonia patients is crucial for ensuring timely and efficient treatment.
 However, the model exhibits limitations in identifying healthy individuals, potentially leading to unnecessary treatment administration and hospitalization.
 This discrepancy may stem from the imbalanced classes in the training set, where pneumonia images were overrepresented.
 Future studies should explore techniques to create a more balanced training set to enhance the model's accuracy and address these limitations.

+Despite extensive efforts in hyperparameter optimization and alterations to the neural network layers, it was not possible to overcome the limitation in the accuracy of our model.
+Additionally, further research should be conducted to explore alternative strategies or address potential limitations beyond hyperparameter optimization and neural network layer adjustments.

 ## Conclusion

 In conclusion, our model demonstrates high efficiency in identifying patients with pneumonia, which aligns with the primary objective of the project.
 However, its limitations in identifying healthy individuals underscore the need for further development and refinement.
 Addressing these challenges through balanced training data and advanced modeling techniques will be crucial in enhancing the model's accuracy and applicability in clinical settings.

 ## References